SashiDo/sashido-nextjs-boilerplate/README.md

 ## How this works?

 The project is developed as a Next.js boilerplate for SashiDo applications.
-The platform has allows implementation of server-side logic and has a built-in Express, which is directly mounted to the server.
-We use Express for handling the Next.js and you may find the respective logic is in [`cloud/app.js`](https://github.com/SashiDo/sashido-nextjs-boilerplate/blob/master/cloud/app.js#L18).
+The platform allows implementation of server-side logic and has a built-in Express, which is directly mounted to the server.
+We use Express for handling the Next.js and you may find the respective logic at [`cloud/app.js`](https://github.com/SashiDo/sashido-nextjs-boilerplate/blob/master/cloud/app.js#L18).

 ## Installation

-To make sure the project will start on the fly locally, keep your local environment as close to the production one.
+To make sure the project will start on the fly locally, keep your local environment as close as possible to the production one.
 At the `/health` endpoint of your app's API URL Address you can verify the current Parse Server and Node.JS version of your project.

 **1. Clone the repo**
 ```